monmima/node-and-mongodb-crud-aide-memoire-by-monmima/README.md

 ## The starting point for this project

 The starting point for this exercise was [Programming Mentor's tutorial](http://programmingmentor.com/post/save-form-nodejs-mongodb/).
 The final result is now quite different.
 And given the important security issue and the outdated MongoDB 2.0, the code needed a major overhaul which makes it unrecognizable.
+Still, thank you, Programming Mentor! :-)